REVIEW: Ralph Lauren Automotive Skeleton

 Automotive details extend throughout the timepiece, from the amboyna burl wood bezel to the black alligator strap that is reminiscent of the rich interior of Mr. Lauren’s Bugatti.
 Even the Arabic numerals emulate those found on the car’s iconic gauges.

-Prominently located at 12 o’clock is a matte black galvanized subdial, with an azurage patten with a luminescent RL logo, stamped on top.
+Prominently located at 12 o’clock is a matte black galvanized subdial, with an azurage pattern with a luminescent RL logo, stamped on top.
 At six o’clock is a decentralized seconds subdial with white Arabic numerals and an azurage pattern.
 Hours and minutes are indicated by matte black oxidized sword-shaped hands, which are coated with a beige luminescent treatment for increased low-light visibility.

 Underneath the dial, the movement components are visible, including the mainspring, and gold colored wheels, free-sprung balance wheel, hairspring, and cap jewel that holds the balance pivot in place.
-Unlike most Swiss watches in this price range, the components do not have bevelled and polished edges, which is maybe due to having a fully blacked out movement.
+Unlike most Swiss watches in this price range, the components do not have beveled and polished edges, which is maybe due to having a fully blacked out movement.
 It would have been nice to see additional finishing at this price point, though.

 Crafted in black gunmetal steel, the RL Automotive Skeleton’s shot-blasted case has a matte satin finish.
-Topping the case is an exquisite bezel that is made of amboyna wood, hand-cut and finished by an expert craftsman to reveal the intricate patterns and depth of color in its rich, twisted grain.
+Topping the case is an exquisite bezel that is made of Amboyna wood, hand-cut and finished by an expert craftsman to reveal the intricate patterns and depth of color in its rich, twisted grain.
 The “bombé”-shaped bezel is hand-set with six functioning screws.

 The Automotive Skeleton achieves good wearability at 45 mm in diameter x 11.5 mm thick, although I personally think a little less diameter would be even more attractive.
 Although, it is all relative to the wearer.
 And besides, the length, which is 55 mm, is probably more of an indicator of comfort and proportion than diameter anyways.
 The interhorn lug width is 24 mm.
 Weight is 95.9 grams